 5 Questions to Ask Yourself Before Making a Purchase

 It would be great if every purchase we made was carefully thought through and planned in advance.
 We would budget, save and only make the purchase if we could pay for it in cash, right?
 The truth is, almost everyone is vulnerable to making impulse purchases, both large and small.
-But while it can be fun in the moment, impulse shopping can also cause feelings of guilt and regret.
+But while it can be fun in the moment, impulse shopping can also cause feelings of guilt and regret, not to mention financial hardship and debt.
 So how do you find the middle ground?
 Asking yourself these five questions will help you stop and think before making a purchase.

 Do I need it?

 First and foremost, determine if your prospective purchase fulfills a need or is simply something you want.
 If it fills a need, continue with the purchase (provided you can afford it).
 But if it’s just something you want, ask yourself the following questions.